 The University of Chicago has a rich legacy of discovery and is home to several Nobel Laureates.
 Key scientific discoveries at the University of Chicago have revolutionized the treatment of human disease.
-In keeping with this great tradition, students at the Pritzker School of Medicine receive the necessary skills and training to complete a mentored scholarly project by the time of graduation, focusing on one of five scholarly tracks: Scientific Investigation (Basic/Translational Sciences, Clinical Research, and Health Services & Data Science); Community Health; Global Health; Medical Education; and Healthcare Delivery Improvement Sciences.
+In keeping with this great tradition, students at the Pritzker School of Medicine receive the necessary skills and training to complete a mentored scholarly project by the time of graduation, focusing on one of seven scholarly tracks: Basic/Translational Sciences; Clinical Research; Health Services & Data Science; Community Health; Global Health; Medical Education; and Healthcare Delivery Improvement Sciences.

 Current students can find Scholarship & Discovery resources as well as a guide to disseminating your work on the left side of this page.